• Skip to main content

 • This dish is best enjoyed immediately after cooking while it’s still hot and crispy.

-More fried seafood favorites:
+More fried seafood recipes you will love

 • A bowl of cocktail sauce next to fried oysters on a plate.